Employment Opportunities

 POSITION SUMMARY

-POTENTIAL RESPONSIBILITIES
+RESPONSIBILITIES

 • Assist in managing contacts between integrated CRM platform, inclusive of GSD participants, donors, advisors, partners, etc.

-• Conduct grant research and provide opportunities for funding
+• Conduct research on funding opportunities

 PREFERRED QUALIFICATIONS, SKILLS, COMPETENCIES